keboola/connection-docs/writers/storage/storage-api/index.md

 * TOC
 {:toc}

-This writer loads single or multiple tables from your current project into a different Keboola Connection project.
+This writer loads single or multiple tables from your current project into a different Keboola Connection (KBC) project.
 The component can be used in situations where [Shared Buckets](/storage-api/buckets/sharing/) cannot, e.g., moving data between two different [organizations](/management/organization) or regions.